 As we can see in this example, Foden is almost on the same line with the defenders and he uses the first touch to create an advantage to shoot and score

-Winger – First Touch to Pin Opponent
+Wingers – First Touch

 In this example, Suso (Sevilla FC) makes his first touch towards his direct opponent to pin him.